bobintornado/bobintornado.github.io/_posts/2017-05-14-Iterate-Over-Large-Amount-Of-MongoDB-Documents-With-RabbitMQ-Work-Queues.md

 Given that using a cursor without timeout will be dangerous and a bad practice and I want to speed up the process by using some parallel processing, I decided to use a RabbitMQ work queue to solve the issue.

 So I split the program into two parts, namely the producer part and consumer part; the producer part will query the MongoDB and get all document ids without processing them, then pipe the ids into the RabbitMQ worker queue.
-Then I launched 15 consumers with pm2 listening on the worker queue with simple round-robin dispatching to work these documents in parallel.
+Then I launched 15 consumers with pm2 listening on the worker queue with simple round-robin dispatching to process documents in parallel.

 In this setup the producer did a short query and only retrieve all the ids without processing them, so it’s fast; the consumers retrieve the document one by one via document id, thus it’s also fast and impose a pretty low load on MongoDB.
 And the huge workload is roughly evenly distributed over the time and parallelised, so it’s also good.